 At-home gym equipment has become essential in 2021.
-Whether you belong to a gym, rock a ClassPass, or swear by your pilates or yoga studio, we’ve all had to adjust our typical fitness routines during this quarantine.
+Whether you belong to a gym, rock a ClassPass, or swear by your pilates or yoga studio, we’ve all had to adjust our typical fitness routines.
 Our homes have not only morphed into offices and exclusive, family-only restaurants but also at-home fitness studios!

-However, with a dumbbell shortage across America (no, really.
-They’re the new toilet paper!), getting your hands on the right equipment to set yourself up for a good-enough workout can be tricky.
-That’s why we’ve put together this list of dumbbell alternatives plus what we consider to be at-home workout essentials, so you can still crush your fitness goals from the comfort of your own home.
+However, getting your hands on the right equipment to set yourself up for a good-enough workout can be tricky.
+That’s why we’ve put together this list of what we consider to be at-home workout essentials, so you can still crush your fitness goals from the comfort of your own home.

 Weighted medicine ball

 An awesome alternative for dumbbells is a weighted medicine ball.
 These are so versatile in that they help to develop explosive and effective power, but also enhance speed and coordination.
 Plus, the exercises you can do with a weighted medicine ball are endless!
 Squats, Russian twists, slams, and lunges, to name a few.
 Check out this list of 25 medicine ball exercises to get you started with your at-home workouts.

 If you have the space, this pack of puzzle piece floor tiles is ideal for building out your makeshift, at-home gym.
 With 24 tiles and 48 end pieces, you can cover as much of an area as you need!
 Not only are you protecting your floor from getting scratches, but you’re protecting yourself by having your bases (literally) covered with durable foam.
 Plus, these mats are moisture-resistant and easy to clean after every workout.
 If a yoga mat doesn’t cover enough ground for you, this is the perfect alternative!